Karnika

-Pacific Jewel (also known as Karnika) was a cruise ship.
+Karnika (Formerly as Crown Princess, A'Rosa Blu, AIDAblu, Ocean Village Two & Pacific Jewel) was a cruise ship.
 Originally debuting in 1990, Pacific Jewel has operated for numerous cruise lines throughout her history.
 She debuted as Crown Princess for Princess Cruises in 1990 before being transferred to A'Rosa Cruises as A'Rosa Blu in 2002.
 In 2004, she was transferred to AIDA Cruises as AIDAblu.
 In 2007, she was transferred to Ocean Village as Ocean Village Two.
 In 2009, she was transferred to P&O Cruises Australia as Pacific Jewel.
 In 2018, she was sold to Jalesh Cruises and renamed Karnika, debuting in 2019.
 Jalesh Cruises ceased operating in October 2020.
 She was sold for scrap in Alang, India in 2020.